-All LPRC members are entitled to attend and observe all LPRC Board and subcommittee meetings.
+A. All LPRC Members are entitled to attend and observe all LPRC Board and Committee meetings.

-LPRC members have a right to examine how their Board members and subcommittee members carry out their duties.
-Votes during all LPRC committee and subcommittee meetings will be published by Board position and name.
-There shall be no secret votes by the Board on any substantive matter.
+B. LPRC Members have a right to examine how LPRC Board and subcommittee members carry out their duties.
+Votes during all LPRC committee and subcommittee meetings will be published by LPRC Board position and name.
+There shall be no secret votes by the LPRC Board on any substantive matter.

-All meeting minutes and votes must be available for member review by newsletter distribution and/or web access within fourteen (14) days of a meeting.
+C. All meeting minutes and votes must be available for Member review by newsletter distribution and/or web access within fourteen (14) days of a meeting.

-Where possible, LPRC meetings will be recorded and available online for member access (with a login and password).
+D. Where possible, LPRC meetings will be recorded and available online for Member access (with a login and password).

-Individuals who are not LPRC members may attend and observe Board and Membership Meetings with the unanimous consent of the body.
+E. Individuals who are not LPRC Members may attend and observe LPRC Board and LPRC Membership Meetings with the unanimous consent of the body.